-Even though running is easily accessible and does not require alot of equipment, starting a running routine in 2021 can be tricky.
+Even though running is easily accessible and does not require a lot of equipment, starting a running routine can be tricky.
 Depending on if you are starting from scratch or retuning after a break, you may need some guidance as you start running.
-Some considerations are that you may not have access to a treadmill when the weather is bad, group runs may be cancelled, and you may have some difficulty getting fitted for shoes at a running store.
+Some considerations are that you may not have access to a treadmill when the weather is bad, you may not feel comfortable running with a group, and you may not have childcare.
 Don’t let these things stop you from running!
-There are still ways to start running in 2021.
+There are still ways to start running in 2023.

 Think about what you will need to start running, when you will run, and where you will run.
 Use a planner, calendar or running journal to plan everything out.
 A good place to start is doing run/walk intervals every other day, or three times a week.
 Make sure you don’t do too much too soon!